-In his abstract published and widely disseminated on the web, Schleip indicates that he has assessed this to confirm that his division of Leiopython is in fact correct.
+In his abstract published and widely disseminated on the web, Schleip indicated that he had assessed this to confirm that his division of Leiopython is in fact correct.

 He wrote:

 "Additional evidence for some species was obtained by maximum parsimony and maximum likelihood analysis of mitochondial DNA sequences (cytochrome b gene) taken from GenBank.
 Besides three conventional taxa, two new mainland species and one new island species were recognised in accordance with the evolutionary species concept"